 We are a biodefense company engaged in the development and commercialization of medical countermeasures against biological and chemical weapons.
-Our current lead product candidates are:
+Our current lead programs are:

-- · SparVaxTM, a second generation recombinant protective antigen ("rPA") anthrax vaccine, - · Valortim®, a fully human monoclonal antibody (an identical population of highly specific antibodies produced from a single clone) for the prevention and treatment of anthrax infection, and - · Protexia®, a recombinant enzyme (butyrylcholinesterase), which mimics a natural bioscavenger for the prevention or treatment of nerve agent poisoning by organophosphate compounds, including nerve gases and pesticides.
+- · SparVaxTM, a second generation recombinant protective antigen, or rPA, anthrax vaccine, - Valortim®, a fully human monoclonal antibody (an identical population of highly specific antibodies produced from a single clone) for the prevention and treatment of anthrax infection, and - Countermeasures for nerve agent poisoning by organophosphate compounds, including nerve gases and pesticides, whose active ingredient is the recombinant enzyme (butyrylcholinesterase) (or "rBChE").